j3k0/cordova-plugin-purchase-documentation/use-cases/payment-braintree.src.md

 4. Install the In-App Purchases plugin and Braintree extension
 5. Configure Braintree on [iaptic](https://www.iaptic.com/)

-Of course you can skip the first few steps if you already have a working application you want to integrate the code into.

-Once we have a Cordova application support enabled and everything is in place on Braintree and Iaptic, we will get into some coding.
+Once we have a Cordova application with Braintree support enabled and everything is in place on Braintree and Iaptic dashboards, we will move to coding a minimal demo app.

 1. Initialize the in-app purchase plugin
-2. Initiate the payment request
+2. Launch a payment request
 3. Handle the purchase events
 4. Finalize